Cameron Heyward: Professional career

+Pre-draft

 Coming out of Ohio State, Heyward was projected to be selected in the first round by the majority of analysts and scouts.
 Sports Illustrated ranked him the 16th best prospect and the fifth best defensive end prior to the NFL Combine.
 Although he attended the NFL Combine, he was only able to perform the vertical after coming off elbow surgery in January.
 After the combine, he was projected to be selected in the first or second rounds because of the large number of defensive end prospects that were graded highly.
 At the conclusion of the combine, he was ranked the eighth best defensive end and the 26th best prospect by NFLDraftScout.com.
-NFL Network analyst Mike Mayock ranked him the seventh best defensive end and 27th best prospect in the 2011 NFL Draft.
+NFL Network analyst Mike Mayock ranked him the seventh best defensive end and 27th best prospect in the 2011 NFL draft.

 2011

-The Pittsburgh Steelers selected Heyward in the first round (31st overall) of the 2011 NFL Draft.
+The Pittsburgh Steelers selected Heyward in the first round (31st overall) of the 2011 NFL draft.
 He was the seventh defensive end selected in 2011.

-On July 29, 2011, the Pittsburgh Steelers signed Heyward to a four-year, $6.70 million contract that included $5.41 million guaranteed and a signing bonus of $3.37 million.
+On July 29, 2011, the Steelers signed Heyward to a four-year, $6.70 million contract that included $5.41 million guaranteed and a signing bonus of $3.37 million.

 He entered training camp competing with veterans Brett Keisel, Aaron Smith, and Ziggy Hood for a starting defensive end position.
 Going into the regular season, he was named the backup strong side defensive end behind Brett Kiesel.
 After wearing jersey number 95 during the pre-season of his rookie campaign, Heyward switched to No. 97 after Jason Worilds opted to switch to No. 93.

-He made his professional regular season debut in the Pittsburgh Steelers season-opener against the Baltimore Ravens and made one solo tackle as the Ravens routed the Steelers 35–7.
+He made his professional regular season debut in the Steelers season-opener against the Baltimore Ravens and made one solo tackle as the Ravens routed the Steelers 35–7.
 On October 9, 2011, Heyward recorded his first career sack on Tennessee Titans quarterback Matt Hasselbeck, while also making two solo tackles in a 38–17 victory.
 During a Week 16 matchup against the St. Louis Rams, he made a season-high three solo tackles in a 27–0 victory.

 He finished the season with 11 combined tackles, a sack, a forced fumble, a pass deflection, and he blocked a field goal in 16 games.
 The Pittsburgh Steelers finished second in the AFC North with a 12–4 record and received a playoff berth.

 On January 8, 2012, Heyward appeared in his first career postseason games and made four combined tackles in a 29–23 overtime loss to the Denver Broncos.